Expose services of type LoadBalancer¶

 Step 4: Deploy a sample application¶

-Perform the following to deploy an apache
+Perform the following to deploy an apache application in your Kubernetes cluster.

-application is used.
+Note: In this example, an apache application is used.
 You can deploy a sample application of your choice.

 -